↑

 What’s Inside a Wildgrain Box?

-The contents rotate each month (yay!) but the Wildgrain Mixed Box will generally include an assortment of three bread loaves, two types of pasta, and a package of artisanal pastries.
-The Wildgrain Bakery Box will generally include an assortment of four bread products and two pastry items.
+The contents rotate each month (yay!) but as an example, the Wildgrain Mixed Box will generally include an assortment of three bread loaves, two types of pasta, and a package of artisanal pastries.

 Plus, the current special means you’ll also get a 4-pack of croissants in every one of your subscription boxes.
 (Order your first box now!)